The WhatsApp Problem in Healthcare

 Images

-Photographs shared in the conversation, whether clinical images, lab reports, prescriptions, or other medical documents, are analyzed by the AI vision system.
-The analysis extracts relevant clinical information such as visible findings in clinical photos, reported values in lab results, or medication details in prescription images.
-These analyses are integrated into the timeline alongside the text and voice note transcriptions.
+Photographs of documents shared in the conversation, such as lab reports, imaging reports, prescriptions, or handwritten notes, are read by the AI.
+The analysis extracts relevant clinical information such as reported values in lab results or medication details in prescription images.
+These extracted details are integrated into the timeline alongside the text and voice note transcriptions.
+Note: the AI reads text-based document photos, not diagnostic images such as X-rays or CT scans.

 | Content Type | Source Format | Processing Method | Output |